Paul Douglas (musician): Alton Ellis

 Douglas is credited as the drummer on Alton Ellis' "Girl I've Got A Date".
 "Girl I've Got A Date" is recognized as one of the first songs to define the rocksteady genre.

 Tommy McCook & The Supersonics

 Douglas was a member of Tommy McCook & The Supersonics from 1968 - 1969, during which time the group released three LP's.

 The Boris Gardiner Happening

 Between 1970 - 1973 Douglas was the drummer for The Boris Gardiner Happening, completing five LP's with the group.
 The Boris Gardiner Happening recorded a version of "Ain't No Sunshine" in 1973 with Paul Douglas singing lead, and Boris Gardiner playing bass guitar, for the album Is What's Happening.
+Samples from this album were later used on the song "Wesley's Theory" from the Grammy nominated album To Pimp a Butterfly by Kendrick Lamar.

 Leroy Sibbles

 Douglas worked as a bandleader for the Leroy Sibbles band.

 John Holt, The Pioneers, Eddy Grant

 Douglas toured the UK with John Holt (singer) in 1974.
 This was the first major reggae tour that was accompanied by a major orchestra, a 15-piece orchestra out of England.
 The members of this tour included six veteran session musicians: Hux Brown (Guitar), Jackie Jackson (Bass), Paul Douglas (Drums), Rad Bryan (Guitar), Winston Wright (Organ), and Gladstone Anderson (Piano).
 Douglas also joined and played with The Pioneers band which featured Eddy Grant from The Equals that same year in England.